cdt-data-science/cluster-scripts/slurm_templates/README.md

 3. create an experiment file; each line contains a command to execute which will run one of your experiments.
-Protip: it will likely be easiest, not to mention facilitate reproducibility, if you whip up a script which will generate this file for you (there's an example in the `example` directory)
+Protip: it will likely be easiest, not to mention facilitate reproducibility, if you whip up a script which will generate this file for you (there are examples in the `examples` directory)
 ```
 python ${code_dir}/gen_experiments.py
 ls ${code_dir}